bomberman30/AdvanceOS-for-cardputer/README.md

 - -> move next song
 - <- move back song
 - PLUS key + or MINUS key _ to change volume
-- BETA press 1 for normal sound Equalizer (It's a bit jarring in the headphones), press 2 for soft sound Equalizer
+- BETA press 1-5 KEYS to change Equalizer The Default Is Always 1  (Some jarring in the headphones Tell Me What You Prefer In Issues ),

 ## Password Vault
 - DEL delete entry